-(b) Temporary vacancies in full-time regular positions involving vacation relief or a duration of less than three (3) months will be filled, subject to the requirements of the department, in accordance with Subsection 7.09(d) from those employees currently employed in the department in which the vacancy occurs, and who are available and capable of doing the work.
+- b) Temporary vacancies in full-time regular positions involving vacation relief or a duration of less than three (3) months will be filled, subject to the requirements of the department, in accordance with Subsection 7.09(d) from those employees currently employed in the department in which the vacancy occurs, and who are available and capable of doing the work. - c) Any vacancy that is created by an employee moving to fill a temporary vacancy may be filled by the Employer without posting.
+Notwithstanding the above, BC Transit will consider filling such ensuing vacancies by the use of current employees prior to hiring from outside. - d) Where a regular employee fills a temporary full time position that employee will have the right to return to their regular job.

-- (c) Any vacancy that is created by an employee moving to fill a temporary vacancy may be filled by the Employer without posting.
-Notwithstanding the above, BC Transit will consider filling such ensuing vacancies by the use of current employees prior to hiring from outside. - (d) Where a regular employee fills a temporary full time position that employee will have the right to return to their regular job. - 7.11 Where an employee has been selected to fill another position, the Supervisor concerned shall release the employee as expeditiously as possible after being notified of the appointment.
+Where an employee has been selected to fill another position, the Supervisor concerned shall release the employee as expeditiously as possible after being notified of the appointment.
 If after six (6) weeks from date of notification the employee has not moved to his new job because of a delay caused solely by the Employer, he will be paid as if he were in the new position.
 The Employer will also reimburse the employee for reasonable out-of-pocket expenses incurred as a direct result of the Employer re-scheduling the date of transfer.
 Eligibility for length-of-service progression on the new job shall be determined from the date of acceptance for the new job.
+Notwithstanding the above employees shall assume the duties of their new position no later than ten (10) weeks from the date of notification.

-ARTICLE 8 LAYOFF AND RECALL
+ARTICLE 8 - LAYOFF AND RECALL

-- 8.01 (a) If a reduction of regular employees is necessary due to a shortage of work or budgetary restraints, the Employer shall meet with, and advise the Union of the proposed reduction and the jobs affected as soon as possible, and no reduction in staff shall occur until the following procedures are applied.
-The basic principle in applying layoff to any regular employee shall be last hired, first laid off provided the retained employee can perform the job. - (b) Not less than ten (10) working days written notice (twenty (20) working days for employees with five (5) years of service or more) will be given to affected employees before the scheduled reduction takes place.
-If the written notice is not given, pay in lieu will be provided. - (c) The Employer will endeavour to place regular employees so affected in other vacant positions within the Victoria Regional Transit System for which, in the opinion of the Employer, they are qualified or will be qualified within a reasonable period of training and orientation.
+- a) If a reduction of regular employees is necessary due to a shortage of work or budgetary restraints, the Employer shall meet with, and advise the Union of the proposed reduction and the jobs affected as soon as possible, and no reduction in staff shall occur until the following procedures are applied.
+The basic principle in applying layoff to any regular employee shall be last hired, first laid off provided the retained employee can perform the job. - b) Not less than ten (10) working days written notice (twenty (20) working days for employees with five (5) years of service or more) will be given to affected employees before the scheduled reduction takes place.
+If the written notice is not given, pay in lieu will be provided. - c) The Employer will endeavour to place regular employees so affected in other vacant positions within the Victoria Regional Transit System for which, in the opinion of the Employer, they are qualified or will be qualified within a reasonable period of training and orientation.
 Such period of orientation is not to exceed thirty (30) working days.